cb285/python_image/README.md

 # Numpy inheritance
 python_image's Img type inherits from numpy's ndarray, which allows for compatability with a large number of complex functions provided by numpy. more information can be found [here](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html).

-if for some reason you need to convert between an Img type and ndarray, use the view function.
+if for some reason you need to convert between an Img type and ndarray, use the view function:

 Img to ndarray: `img.view(np.ndarray)`